Penicillin: Structure

 The key structural feature of the penicillins is the four-membered β-lactam ring; this structural moiety is essential for penicillin's antibacterial activity.
 The β-lactam ring is itself fused to a five-membered thiazolidine ring.
 The fusion of these two rings causes the β-lactam ring to be more reactive than monocyclic β-lactams because the two fused rings distort the β-lactam amide bond and therefore remove the resonance stabilisation normally found in these chemical bonds.
 An acyl side side chain attached to the β-lactam ring.

 A variety of β-lactam antibiotics have been produced following chemical modification from the 6-APA structure during synthesis, specifically by making chemical substitutions in the acyl side chain.
-For example, the first chemically altered penicillin, methicillin, had substitutions by methoxy groups at positions 2’ and 6’ of the 6-APA benzene ring from penicillin G. This difference makes methicillin resistant to the activity of β-lactamase, an enzyme by which many bacteria are naturally unsusceptible to penicillins.
+For example, the first chemically altered penicillin, methicillin, had substitutions by methoxy groups at positions 2' and 6' of the 6-APA benzene ring from penicillin G. This difference makes methicillin resistant to the activity of β-lactamase, an enzyme by which many bacteria are naturally unsusceptible to penicillins.

 Pharmacology

 Entry into bacteria

-Penicillin can easily enter bacterial cell in case of Gram-positive species.
+Penicillin can easily enter bacterial cells in the case of Gram-positive species.
 This is because Gram-positive bacteria do not have an outer cell membrane and are simply enclosed in a thick cell wall.
 Penicillin molecules are small enough to pass through the spaces of glycoproteins in the cell wall.
 For this reason Gram-positive bacteria are very susceptible to penicillin (as first evidenced by the discovery of penicillin in 1928).

 Penicillin, or any other molecule, enters Gram-negative bacteria in a different manner.
 The bacteria have thinner cell walls but the external surface is coated with an additional cell membrane, called the outer membrane.
 The outer membrane is a lipid layer (lipopolysaccharide chain) that blocks passage of water-soluble (hydrophilic) molecules like penicillin.
-It thus acts as the first line of defence against any toxic substance, which is the reason for relative resistance to antibiotics compared to Gram-positive species But penicillin can still enter Gram-negative species by diffusing through aqueous channels called porins (outer membrane proteins), which are dispersed among the fatty molecules and can transport nutrients and antibiotics into the bacteria.
+It thus acts as the first line of defence against any toxic substance, which is the reason for relative resistance to antibiotics compared to Gram-positive species.
+But penicillin can still enter Gram-negative species by diffusing through aqueous channels called porins (outer membrane proteins), which are dispersed among the fatty molecules and can transport nutrients and antibiotics into the bacteria.
 Porins are large enough to allow diffusion of most penicillins, but the rate of diffusion through them is determined by the specific size of the drug molecules.
 For instance, penicillin G is large and enters through porins slowly; while smaller ampicillin and amoxicillin diffuse much faster.
 In contrast, large vancomycin can not pass through porins and is thus ineffective for Gram-negative bacteria.
 The size and number of porins are different in different bacteria.
 As a result of the two factors—size of penicillin and porin—Gram-negative bacteria can be unsusceptible or have varying degree of susceptibility to specific penicillin.